jackrosenthal/kajiki/docs/migrating_from_genshi.rst

 directives that is `xi:included` into all your page templates, the following steps should suffice:

- * You may need to rewrite some of our `xi:include` directives to use FastPt's module naming system and relative imports.
+ * You may need to rewrite some of our `xi:include` directives to use Kajiki's module naming system and relative imports.
  * In a simple case where you have only a few `py:match` directives, all of which are in a `master.html` template that is being included from child templates,